 Twenty treks cover different sections of the borough boundary and a reasonable level of fitness and mobility is required to take part, although at least one of the walks will be accessible to mobility scooters, pushchairs and wheelchairs.

-The next stage of the walk will leave Downham at 5.00pm and process to Rimington.
+The next stage of the walk will leave The Buck, Paythorne, at 5pm on July 23 and process to Stocks Wood, Tosside.

-A full Mayor's Boundary Walk programme is available or from Barrie Williams on 01200 414484.
+A full Mayor's Boundary Walks programme is available from Barrie Williams on 01200 414484.